1. Artists Getting Paid

 Step 2: Join the Artists Rights Society

-1. Download the simple pdf Member Agreement from the dedicated ARS website.
+1. Download the pdf Illustrators Member Agreement from the ARS website.
 There are helpful FAQs at this link.

 This procedure will allow ARS to issue you an IPI (Interested Party Information) Number.
 This is a unique identifying number assigned by the international CISAC database to each creative artist.